Dynamsoft/barcode-reader-javascript-demo/README.md

 >
 > We recommend that you instead try the samples in the DBRJS samples repository https://github.com/Dynamsoft/barcode-reader-javascript-samples.
 >
-> The demo itself is based on Vue 2, you can find a simple Vue 2 sample at https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/1.hello-world/5.read-video-vue
+> The demo itself is based on Vue, you can find a simple Vue sample at https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/hello-world/vue

 If you would like to get this demo project running, you can follow the steps below: